knative-extensions/net-istio/ISTIO.md

 #### 3. Send the PR

-  Once the manifest was updated, please send the PR against net-istio repository.
-The CI starts using the updated manifest and detect any issue if exists.
+  Once the manifest is updated, please send the PR against net-istio repository.
+The CI starts using the updated manifest and detects any issue if exists.

 ### Bump istio-head manifests